Go to Reviews.org AU Edition

 The catch is (you knew there’d be a catch) that you have to watch advertisements.
 Yep, you’ll have to use the TextNow app to watch a commercial for Humira or whatever until you’ve got enough credit call your aunt Mildra back.

 One more thing: you’ll have to buy a SIM activation kit to get started.
-The kit is, well, not free.
-It costs ten bucks.
-At least the shipping is free?
+The kit is, well, not free, but it is pretty close to free.
+The activation kit costs only $0.99.

 Decent unlimited data option